1244Matt1244/maze_escape/README.md

-Here's the summarized and refined README for the **MazeEscape** project:
+Here's the updated README with your GitHub username:

 ```markdown
 # MazeEscape